 2.)
 Go for distance first, then speed: I am a huge fan of the Jeff Galloway run walk run program, as well as the Couch to 5k program.
 Both will get you going but in a safe way.
 So many people think they aren’t truly a “runner” if you aren’t running the whole time, and that is simply just not true.
 Starting out with a run/walk is not only safer for your body, but will enable you to go further distances and build up your confidence.

 3.)
-Get some gear: When I first started running, I ran in cotton t-shirts and socks, which was not a pretty site in the hot and humid south.
+Get some gear: When I first started running, I ran in cotton t-shirts and socks, which was not a pretty sight in the hot and humid south.
 I chafed, got blisters, and was generally a miserable person to be around until I discovered the magic of running gear that fit well and helped wick sweat away from my body.
 Game changer!
 If you are comfy (and think you look awesome, too) you are more likely to stick with it!
-Here are a couple of my current favorites: Mizuno shorts , Mizuno top, Mizuno socks.

 4.)
 Plan for before and after: Keep in mind that as a runner, there is more to it than just the run itself (say what?) you need to plan for your before and after, meaning what are you fueling your body with before you run, during, and after.
 I always eat before I run, but I give my body time to digest.
 I personally prefer these protein bars or a banana and peanut butter (depending on the distance I’m running I may eat more).
 If I’m running over five miles I always carry hydration, and typically fuel like a GU as well.
 Also, you will need to warm up properly before you run, cool down after your run, and stretch/foam roll.